tajmone/polygen-docs/docs-src/polygen-spec_EN.markdown

 ## Capitalization

-It is often reuired, mainly for style purposes, to respect capitalization rules --- for instance, after a full stop.
+It is often required, mainly for style purposes, to respect capitalization rules --- for instance, after a full stop.

 Nevertheless, a complex grammar architecture, providing recursive productions generating subclauses, may render such an operation impossible, unless the user rewrites part of the source.

-In order to solve this problem, the language provides the **backslash** keyword `\`, which makes the program perform the capitalization of the very following terminal symbol, i.e. switching its first letter to uppercase.

 In order to solve this problem, the language provides the **backslash** keyword `\`, which instructs the program to capitalize the first letter of the next terminal symbol encountered (if it isn't already a capital letter).